typelead/eta-hackage/README.md

 - None for now

 ### Built-in Packages
-These packages have special meaning in the ETA compiler and hence are provided upon installation.
+These packages have special meaning in the Eta compiler and hence are provided upon installation.
 - [base-4.8.2.0](https://hackage.haskell.org/package/base-4.8.2.0)
 - [integer-0.5.1.0](https://hackage.haskell.org/package/integer-gmp-0.5.1.0)
   - *NOTE*: Due to the drastic differences between the `Integer` implementations, the public API between the corresponding GHC package is slightly different.
 - [ghc-prim-0.4.0.0](https://hackage.haskell.org/package/ghc-prim-0.4.0.0)
-  - *NOTE*: Due to the introduction of new primitives for ETA, the public API between the corresponding GHC package is slightly different.
+  - *NOTE*: Due to the introduction of new primitives for Eta, the public API between the corresponding GHC package is slightly different.

 ## Contributing